5 Ways To Prove To Your Boss You Need Content Curation

 5 Ways you can use to make the business case for content curation

 To help you persuade your management team, here are 5 ways to make the business case for content curation.
+(Here’s how to create a content curation editorial calendar.)

 - Content curation fills holes in your editorial offering.
 Use content curation to cover topics where you lack depth of in-house expertise.
 Instead of creating in-depth information, you provide context and commentary.